Homeland Security Conman’s Arrest Is ‘Karma,’ Says Former Friend

 “The servers were on the bottom, they lived on the middle floor, and the third floor was the party floor,” Joe Lehman, who knew both men in Kansas City, told The Daily Beast.

 Everything seemed fine—for a while, Taherzadeh’s ex-business partner said.
-Until one day, when Taherzadeh called to offer him six months of work on a project he was doing for a food manufacturer.
+Until one day, when Taherzadeh called to offer him six months of work on a project he was doing for a national manufacturing company.

 “I laid my price out for the six months, and I never got paid,” he said.
 “He would string me along, and string me along, and string me along.”